-You could prepare a few vocabulary concepts for this game before class or simply think of a few concepts in class as you go.
+You could prepare a few vocabulary concepts for this game before class.
+On the other hand, simply improvise and think of a few concepts in class as you go.
 The idea of the game is relatively simple so not much preparation is required at all.

 To start the activity, draw a circle on the board with a question mark at the center of it.

-Extend a number of lines from the circle so that it looks like a bug with four legs.
+Next, extend a number of lines from the circle so that it looks like a bug with four legs.
 At the end of each “leg,” put a word at the end that relates to the mystery word in the center.
-You could add more legs with words for more hints depending on the students’ levels if you wish, but four word hints should be enough for most classes.
+Add more legs with words for more hints depending on the students’ levels if you wish.
+Though, four word hints should be enough for most classes.

 After modeling the task, arrange the class into teams and have them all think of three to five different “mystery word bugs” with the words at the end of the “legs.”
 You can have them create more if time allows.

-Encourage them to think of funny and entertaining ones based on your lesson’s theme to engage them more in the activity.
-Set a time limit for making them and monitor them as they create their “bugs.”
+Encourage them to think of funny and entertaining ones based on your lesson’s theme.
+This will engage them more in the activity.
+Set a time limit for completion and monitor them as they create their “bugs.”
 Help any group that needs some suggestions for words etc.

 Put the team names on the board to award points for the groups that guess the correct answers.

-Have the first group go first and have them call out the four word hints at the end of each “leg.”
+The first group goes first.
+Have them call out the four word hints at the end of each “leg.”
 The first team that shouts out the correct answer from the hints gets a point.